amy324/Portfolio/README.md

 [Explore Steam Games Data CLI App](https://github.com/amy324/Steam-Games-Data-CLI-App)

+## Blogging Platform Infastructure
+**Tech: IaC, Terraform, Prometheus, Docker, Golang, PostgreSQL**

+A blogging platform infrastructure designed with a focus on reliability, scalability, and observability, following best practices of Site Reliability Engineering (SRE).
+This project implements the infrastructure for a simple blogging platform using Docker containers orchestrated with Terraform.
+The platform includes a RESTful API for managing posts, PostgreSQL for storing data and utilizes Prometheus for monitoring purpose

+**Key Features**:

+- **Containerization**: The application components are containerized using Docker, providing consistency and isolation across environments.
+- **Orchestration**: Terraform is used for infrastructure as code (IaC) to define and manage the deployment of Docker containers, ensuring consistency and reproducibility of the infrastructure setup.
+- **Monitoring**: Prometheus is integrated into the infrastructure to collect and store application metrics, allowing for real-time monitoring and alerting on key performance indicators (KPIs) and service-level objectives (SLOs).
+- **Automation**: The infrastructure setup is automated using Terraform, enabling seamless provisioning, scaling, and teardown of resources, reducing manual intervention and human error.
+- **Resilience**: The platform is designed with fault tolerance and redundancy in mind, utilizing features such as container health checks, automatic container restarts, and database replication for data durability.
+- **Scalability**: The infrastructure architecture supports horizontal scalability, allowing for dynamic scaling of application instances based on demand using Docker Swarm or Kubernetes in production environments.

 ### Advanced Data Analysis CLI Framework
 **Tech: MySQL, Cobra, Python, Python, pandas, sklearn, os/ex**